godotengine/godot-docs/classes/class_tabcontainer.rst

 - void  **set_tab_title**  **(** :ref:`int<class_int>` tab_idx, :ref:`String<class_string>` title  **)**

 Set a title for the tab.
-Tab titles are by default the children node name, but this can be overriden.
+Tab titles are by default the children node name, but this can be overridden.

 .. _class_TabContainer_get_tab_title:

 - :ref:`String<class_string>`  **get_tab_title**  **(** :ref:`int<class_int>` tab_idx  **)** const

 Return the title for the tab.
-Tab titles are by default the children node name, but this can be overriden.
+Tab titles are by default the children node name, but this can be overridden.

 .. _class_TabContainer_set_tab_icon: